luciomartinez/luciomartinez.github.io/_posts/2020-08-25-3-ways-to-integrate-nodejs-with-firebase.md

 exports.app = functions.https.onRequest(app);
 ```

-The bullet proof testing comes at deploy time by running the `firebase deploy` command.
+The smoke testing comes at deployment time by executing the `firebase deploy` command.
 If that'd work then this post won't exist and so now is time to talk about the issue.

 ## Issue